Skip to content

 • payload []byte - arbitrary bytes containing the data to be acted on

 Because VAAs have no destination, they are effectively multicast.
-Any Core Contract on any chain in the network will verify them as authentic.
-If a VAA has a specific destination, relayers are entirely responsible for completing that delivery appropriately.
+Any Core Contract on any chain in the network will verify VAAs as authentic.
+If a VAA has a specific destination, relayers are responsible for appropriately completing that delivery.

 Signatures